karbachinsky/secret_santa_roulette/README.md

 # Secret Santa Roulette

 Going to have a new year party with your friends?
-Secret Santa utility is that what you need.
+Secret Santa utility is what you need.
-This utility allows to generate gift relations for secret santa game.
+It generates gift relations for secret santa game.
 Each of your friend will have a person to gift.
 Roulette allows to markdown love relations between friends in special file to prevent uninteresting gift relations.

-### Why should i use it?
+### Why should you use it?
-There are many online secret santa generators in web, but this one has several features outperforming current solutions:
+There are many online secret santa web generators, but this one has several features outperforming other solutions:

 1. Considering love relations.
 None of current online generators can do it.
 2. Convenient friends file format.
 No inputs, no forms.
 Just one file with one user per line.